b2io/talks/netjets-user-group/slides.md

 - Expertise in web development <!-- .element: class="fragment" -->
 - JavaScript, HTML, CSS, build process, best practices <!-- .element: class="fragment" -->
-- Caitlin - styleguide and implementation <!-- .element: class="fragment" -->
+- Caitlin Steinert - styleguide and implementation <!-- .element: class="fragment" -->
-- Drew - web app development <!-- .element: class="fragment" -->
+- Drew Miller - web app development <!-- .element: class="fragment" -->

 Note:
-- There's a lot of work and we decided to try and find someone outside of NetJets to help us with this effort
 - We found and have enlisted the help of a company called Base Two
 - Software development agency here in Columbus and they also bought the pizza for today
 - The have expertise in core client side web development technologies